aquasecurity/trivy-operator/README.md

 ### Quick Start

-The Trivy Operator can be installed easily through the [Helm Chart](https://aquasecurity.github.io/trivy-operator/latest/getting-started/installation/helm/):
+The Trivy Operator can be installed easily through the [Helm Chart](https://aquasecurity.github.io/trivy-operator/latest/getting-started/installation/helm/).
+The Helm Chart can be downloaded by one of the two options:

+#### Option 1: Install from traditional helm chart repository

 Add the Aqua chart repository: